Abuton/lidarDataExtractor/README.md

 [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)

 Lidardataextractor is an open-source python package for retrieving, transforming, and visualizing point cloud data obtained through an aerial LiDAR survey.
-Using the package, you can select a region of interest, and download the related point cloud dataset with its metadata in different file formats (.laz, .tif, or as an ASCII file), perform transformation and visualization using the downloaded data.
+Using the package, you can select a region of interest, and download the related point cloud dataset with its metadata in different file formats (.laz, .tif, or as an ASCII file), perform transformation and visualization using the downloaded data

 ## Requirements